Associate Professor at King’s College London – S1.26 Strand Campus

 Teaching & Supervision

-Assistant Professor (UK Lecturer) – King’s College London, UK (2022/2023)
+Associate Professor (UK Senior Lecturer) – King’s College London, UK

-• ~ 60% of the 3rd year module Finite Element Analysis (6CCE3FEA) ~ 40 students
+• 3rd year module Finite Element Analysis (6CCE3FEA) ~ 80 students

-• Team Project Supervisor for the 1st year module Design: Making a Connection (4CCS1MCP) ~ 220 students
+• 2nd year module Design: Empowerment (5CCE2EMP) ~ 220 students

 • CAD labs for the 1st year module Design: Keys to Engineering (4CCE1KEP) ~ 220 students